algorandfoundation/deterministic-P256-kt/README.md

 This is not handled by this library.

-2. Transforming the BIP39 mnemonic into a P-256 root seed
+2. Transforming the BIP39 mnemonic into a P-256 derived main key

 The BIP39 mnemonic serves as a "passphrase" for our PBKDF2-SHA-512 key derivation function.
 The function also takes a "salt", an iteration count and a key length.

 - To ensure determinism, and to avoid the user having to manually keep track of additional secrets per origin service, an application-wide "pepper" value can be passed instead.
 By default, that pepper is "liquid".

-- Iteration count () is set at 600 000 by default.
+- Iteration count () is set at 210 000 by default.

 - Key length is set at 512 by default.